History of Tony Allen (basketball) in Timeline

 2010: NBA Finals Appearance

-In 2010, Tony Allen and the Celtics reached the NBA Finals, where they were defeated by the Lakers.
+In 2010, Tony Allen and the Boston Celtics reached the NBA Finals, where they were defeated by the Los Angeles Lakers.

-In 2010, Tony Allen became one of the league's premier perimeter defenders with the Memphis Grizzlies.
+In 2010, Tony Allen began his first season with the Memphis Grizzlies, quickly establishing himself as one of the league's premier perimeter defenders.

 In January 2012, Tony Allen was voted the best perimeter defender in the NBA by the league's general managers.

-On April 23, 2012, Tony Allen recorded a franchise record and career high of 8 steals against the Cleveland Cavaliers.
+On April 23, 2012, Tony Allen set a franchise record with 8 steals against the Cleveland Cavaliers.

-In 2012, Tony Allen led all players receiving votes for the NBA All-Defensive teams, marking his second-straight First Team All-Defense honor.
+In the 2012-13 season, Tony Allen led all players receiving votes for the NBA All-Defensive teams, marking his second-straight First Team All-Defense honor.

 July 15, 2013: Re-signed with the Grizzlies